UniStuttgart-VISUS/visus-auks/README.md

 * The firewall on the nodes.
 You must use a separate module for modifying firewall settings.
 A port rule for the port configured as `auks::primary_server::port` and `auks::secondary_server::port` is required.
 * The registration of the Slurm SPANKS plugin.
 Use the module you use for installing Slurm to do this.
-If you are using `treydock-slurm`, this can by accomplished by:
+If you are using `treydock-slurm`, this can by accomplished by (cf. https://github.com/hautreux/auks/blob/master/HOWTO):

 ```puppet
     slurm::spank { 'auks':